hashicorp/packer/website/source/docs/other/debugging.html.markdown

 continuing.
 This will allow you to inspect state and so on.

-In debug mode once the remote instance is instantiated, Packer will emit to the current directory an emphemeral private ssh key as a .pem file.
+In debug mode once the remote instance is instantiated, Packer will emit to the current directory an ephemeral private ssh key as a .pem file.
 Using that you can `ssh -i <key.pem>` into the remote build instance and see what is going on for debugging.
-The emphemeral key will be deleted at the end of the packer run during cleanup.
+The ephemeral key will be deleted at the end of the packer run during cleanup.

 ### Windows